A year after New Balance announced it was making its first ever Android Wear smartwatch, it's finally on sale. You can get a New Balance RunIQ now.

 New Balance RunIQ: Android Wear

-The RunIQ is set to run on the latest version of Android Wear, which probably explains the delay.
+The RunIQ is set to run on the latest version of Android Wear, but the version on sale early February is running Android Wear 1.5.
 It'll work with iOS and Android phones and you can expect Android Wear 2.0 to give you the standard notification support, Google Now integration and the ability to sync music over Google Play (Android phone only).
 It will also work with new standalone apps.

 There's notification support of course when connected to Bluetooth or Wi-Fi, although iPhone users will not be able to access the Reply feature.
 Sorry folks.